About the Department

 Ernst & Young Center for Careers in Accounting and Information Systems

 The Ernst & Young Center for Careers in Accounting and Information Systems at California State University, Northridge, provides specialized career and job search services to CSUN students and alumni.
 As a bridge from college life to the world of work, it is our mission to support the exploration of career and academic options, and the development of job search skills, and to facilitate connections between employers and students that lead to successful and satisfying futures.
 All BSA, BSIS, MPAcc and MST students are encouraged to use the Ernst & Young Center for Careers.

 The field of accounting is dynamic and constantly evolving to meet the needs of a global marketplace.
 The accounting program provides students with excellent career opportunities in all areas of the accounting field, such as financial reporting, audit, tax, consulting, management and forensic accounting, with public accounting firms, private industry, governments and nonprofit organizations.

 The BSA program provides the foundation required to go on to become a Certified Public Accountant (CPA).
 The field of accounting has one of the highest demands for new graduates of any area in today’s market, and the salary scale depends on work experience, sector, industry and educational background, including professional designation.

 The field of taxation offers stimulating and challenging work that is constantly evolving.
 Career opportunities exist in public accounting, private industry, government, not-for-profit institutions and other business-related organizations.
-In 2015, the annual earnings of tax practitioners in large public accounting firms ranged from $63,250 to $83,250 for individuals with one to three years of experience.
+In 2019, the median annual earnings of tax practitioners in public accounting firms for individuals with one to three years of experience was $57,500.
 Individuals with master’s degrees typically earn up to 10 percent more.